Crate pipewire

 §Rust bindings for pipewire

-pipewire is a crate offering a rustic bindings for libpipewire, the library for interacting with the pipewire server.
+pipewire is a crate offering Rust bindings to libpipewire, the library for interacting with the pipewire server.

 Programs that interact with pipewire usually react to events from the server by registering callbacks and invoke methods on objects on the server by calling methods on local proxy objects.